 I am a Postdoctoral Research Associate in the School of Politics and Global Studies, Arizona State University.
 I received my PhD in Political Science from the Department of Government, University of Essex in 2017.
 I am also a Research Fellow at the Michael Nicholson Centre for Conflict and Cooperation, University of Essex.
-My research interests include international conflict and cooperation, international security, political violence, state repression, human rights and secrecy.
+My research interests include international conflict and cooperation, political violence, state repression, human rights, indigenous governance and comparative politics.
 I work on the Sub-national Analysis of Repression Project (SNARP) with Thorin M Wright, Reed M Wood, Christopher J Fariss and K Chad Clay - funded by the National Science Foundation.
 I also work with Florian G Kern and Kristian Skrede Gleditsch on the Traditional Actors and Federal State Authorities in Interaction: Explaining Patterns of Security and Conflict Across American Indian Reservations Project - funded by the Gerda Henkel Foundation.
 I received the Steven C. Poe Best Graduate Student Paper Award in 2017 for my paper entitled 'Classified Cooperation: Post 9/11 Security Alliances and Human Rights Preferences'.